-I received my PhD in Economics from the University of Surrey, UK, where I was awarded the Postgraduate Researcher of the Year prize and held a Turing Fellowship.
+At UT Austin, I teach graduate and undergraduate courses in macroeconomics and time-series econometrics.
+I received my PhD in Economics from the University of Surrey, where I was awarded the Postgraduate Researcher of the Year prize and held a Turing Fellowship.

 PhD Economics